A8IK/act-for-good/README.md

 This project is kinda social platform to help others.
 In this project every user could see the News feed of other users post and if the user want to create a help post and want to comment on others user post user must need to login.
 So user can sign up.
 After signup user could see the other users post and comment and also create a help post for others.

 **Technologies used:**
-  -Frontend: ReactJS, Tailwind CSS
+*Frontend: ReactJS, Tailwind CSS*
-  -Backend: NodeJs, ExpressJs
+  - Backend: NodeJs, ExpressJs
-  -Database: MongoDB
+  - Database: MongoDB
-  -Authentication: JSON Web Tokens (JWT)
+  - Authentication: JSON Web Tokens (JWT)
-  -API Testing: Postman
+  - API Testing: Postman

 **Features:**
--User Authentication: Users can sign up, log in, and access protected routes.
+- User Authentication: Users can sign up, log in, and access protected routes.
--Create Events: Authenticated users can create new events with a title, description, location, urgency, and date.
+- Create Events: Authenticated users can create new events with a title, description, location, urgency, and date.
--Filter Events: Users can filter events by urgency, date, and location.
+- Filter Events: Users can filter events by urgency, date, and location.
--Pagination: Events are displayed with pagination for easy navigation.
+- Pagination: Events are displayed with pagination for easy navigation.
--Comments System: Users can leave comments on event pages.
+- Comments System: Users can leave comments on event pages.
--Real-Time Updates: Events and comments update dynamically.
+- Real-Time Updates: Events and comments update dynamically.

 **Database Schema:**
 __For events and comment schema:__